-LINZ update is great, but update from Councils to LINZ is too random

-Dependent on councils providing updates in a timely fashion.
-New subdivisions often not added for a while

-Not for us - currently WDC send address changes via PDF.
+LINZ update is great, but update from Councils to LINZ is too random Dependent on councils providing updates in a timely fashion.
+New subdivisions often not added for a while Not for us - currently WDC send address changes via PDF.
 If we provided you with a spatial dataset some of the accuracy issues I raised above would not exist.
 I am not sure if it is data limitations as much as the way multiple disparate address datasets (and coordinate systems) are being used across central government.
 Lack of consistency makes sharing data more challenging

-I think it should be made a higher priority for Councils to manage and maintain their address database in order to update LINZ more reliably

-- o Attribute to indicate if dwelling exists at the address or if it is unoccupied land. - Attribute to indicate deliverable address vs non deliverable address (eg, post box). - o Attribute as Urban or Rural addresses to enable rural addresses to be labeled at an smaller scale - o Attribute natural hazards with an address e.g. tsunami evacuation zone

-No additional comments
+I think it should be made a higher priority for Councils to manage and maintain their address database in order to update LINZ more reliably Additional Data Improvements - Attribute to indicate if dwelling exists at the address or if it is unoccupied land. - Attribute to indicate deliverable address vs non deliverable address (eg, post box). - Attribute as Urban or Rural addresses to enable rural addresses to be labeled at an smaller scale n n • Attribute natural hazards with an address e.g. tsunami evacuation zone ALL CARLE Additional Comments No additional comments

-Suburbs

-Key Dataset: NZ Localities / Suburbs

-Lead Agency: Fire and Emergency New Zealand (Fire and Emergency)

-Data Source: Email Fire and Emergency to request a copy of the data dsi-support@fireandemergency.nz

-NZ Localities / Suburbs (Suburbs) has been identified as one of the datasets least fit for purpose for resilience and climate change.
-This is mainly due to the licensing restrictions imposed on access to suburbs, and the fact the data is not readily available as a webservice.
+Suburbs Key Dataset: NZ Localities / Suburbs Lead Agency: Fire and Emergency New Zealand (Fire and Emergency) Data Source: Email Fire and Emergency to request a copy of the data dsi-support@fireandemergency.nz Key Dataset Score: August 2018 - 42% June 2019 - 38% Survey Summary NZ Localities / Suburbs (Suburbs) has been identified as one of the datasets least fit for purpose for resilience and climate change.
+This is mainly due to the licensing restrictions required to access Suburbs, and the fact the data is not readily available as a webservice.
 The original assessment for Suburbs recorded the quarterly update programme as being acceptable, however the survey response records the update programme as having limitations.
-Associated with this is frustration about the perceived inability to influence the Suburbs update process with suggested feedback and uptake of official naming conventions.
+Associated with this, is frustration about the perceived inability to influence the Suburbs update process with suggested feedback and uptake of official naming conventions.
 Suburbs could be improved by replacing the current licensing process, and instead publish Suburbs as an Esri REST and OGC WFS service under a Creative Commons license.
 This would help ensure the data is widely available in multiple formats, including additional download formats.
 Improving the attribution of Suburbs would also be beneficial in terms of simplifying the attribution, associating a suburb with the relevant Territorial Authority and, ideally, assigning population counts to each suburb.

-Fire and Emergency New Zealand understands the importance of the suburbs dataset and is working with LINZ to establish options regarding the dataset by December 2019.

-- 2. Supply Suburbs under Creative Commons CC-BY 4 licensing. - 3.
+Priority Improvements 1.
+Fire and Emergency New Zealand understands the importance of the suburbs dataset and is working with LINZ to establish options regarding the dataset.
+Future Improvements - 2.
+Supply Suburbs under Creative Commons CC-BY 4 licensing. - 3.
 Publish Suburbs as both an Esri REST and OGC WFS service. - 4.
-Publish Suburbs on data.govt.nz to ensure the data is discoverable. - 5.
-Update metadata to include geographic extent and purpose. - 6.
-Facilitate external agencies to provide feedback on preferred boundaries and naming of suburbs. - 7.
+Publish Suburbs on data.govt.nz to ensure the data is discoverable.
+5. Update metadata to include geographic extent and purpose.

+- 6. Facilitate external agencies to provide feedback on preferred boundaries and naming of suburbs. - 7.
 Review the attribution of Suburbs to simplify the existing information and add Territorial Authority as an attribute. - 8.
 Ensure Suburbs are associated with official naming conventions. - 9.
 Add population count attribute to each suburb.